aanc/nknu-ghost-theme/README.md

 ## Installation

-1. Clone this repo in your /content/themes folder (do a recursive clone as ghostHunter is declared as submodule: `git clone --recursive https://github.com/nwknu/nknu-ghost-theme`)
+.
+Clone this repo in your /content/themes folder (do a recursive clone as ghostHunter is declared as submodule: `git clone --recursive https://github.com/nwknu/nknu-ghost-theme`)
-2. Create a /content/themes/nknu-ghost-theme/partials/google-analytics.hbs, and put your analytics JS in this file if needed
-3. Restart Ghost
+.
+Restart Ghost
-4. Go to admin panel, and select the theme (it should be in your themes list)
+.
+Go to admin panel, select the theme in the list, save
-5. Apply the changes ...

 ## Roadmap